-In 2008, I was proud to join that record-breaking tradition as co-counsel for the parents of an 18-year who died as a result of plastic surgery; the jury awarded her family $20.5 million, $15 million of it in punitive damages, the largest punitive damages in a Pennsylvania medical malpractice case, in a venue where defendants win 75% of trials.
+In 2008, I was co-counsel for the parents of an 18-year who died as a result of plastic surgery; the jury awarded her family $20.5 million, $15 million of it in punitive damages, the largest punitive damages in a Pennsylvania medical malpractice case, in a venue where defendants win 75% of trials.
 That verdict was then upheld in appeal — also a rarity in large-verdict medical malpractice cases, and in punitive damages cases — in November 2010.

-In our experience, there are four main types of medical malpractice: misdiagnosis, surgery mismanagement, birth injury, and medication errors.
+In my experience, there are four main types of medical malpractice: misdiagnosis, surgery mismanagement, birth injury, and medication errors.

 Misdiagnosis (including delayed or wrong diagnoses) comprises up to one-quarter of all medical malpractice claims, with colorectal cancer, breast cancer, and prostrate cancer being the most commonly misdiagnosed conditions, so much so that medical negligence insurance companies have developed screening algorithms for all three.
 In many cases, a physician like a family physician, gastroenterologist or internist simply failed to follow up on subtle but revealing signs of cancer like anemia, bleeding, or low hemocrit levels and order a workup of blood tests.
 Cervical cancer and skin cancer are also unfortunately common, often because many gynecologists and general practitioners dismiss patient concerns as ordinary complaints instead of stepping back and considering each medical issue on its own merits.
 Read more about misdiagnosis and failure to diagnose malpractice lawsuits.